-In accordance with Emerging Issues Task Force (EITF) No. 99-19 "Reporting Revenue Gross as a Principal versus Net as an Agent," TeamStaff recognizes all amounts billed to its PEO and temporary staffing customers as gross revenue because TeamStaff is at risk for the payment of its direct costs, whether or not TeamStaff's customers pay TeamStaff on a timely basis or at all, and TeamStaff assumes a significant amount of other risks and liabilities as a co-employer of its worksite employees, and employer of its temporary employees, and therefore, is deemed to be a principal in regard to these services.
-TeamStaff also recognizes as gross revenue and as unbilled receivables, on an accrual basis, any such amounts that relate to services performed by worksite and temporary employees which have not yet been billed to the customer as of the end of the accounting period.
+In accordance with Emerging Issues Task Force (EITF) No. 99-19 "Reporting Revenue gross as a Principal versus Net as an Agent," TeamStaff recognizes all amounts billed to its temporary staffing customers as gross revenue because, among other things, TeamStaff is the primary obligor in the temporary staffing arrangement, TeamStaff has pricing latitude, TeamStaff selects temporary employees for a given assignment from a broad pool of individuals, TeamStaff is at risk for the payment of its direct costs, whether or not TeamStaff's customers pay TeamStaff on a timely basis or at all, and TeamStaff assumes a significant amount of other risks and liabilities as an employer of its temporary employees, and therefore, is deemed to be a principal in regard to these services.
+TeamStaff also recognizes as gross revenue and as unbilled receivables, on an accrual basis, any such amounts that relate to services performed by temporary employees which have not yet been billed to the customer as of the end of the accounting period.